 India is a conservative and traditional society, and nowadays Indian women are not usually allowed to shake hands with a male stranger.
 Therefore, it is best to greet someone by putting your palms together devoutly.
 In addition, do not try to invite the hostess to have dinner at the same table when you are a guest in a Indian home.
 As a female traveler, it is better not to talk too much with a local male stranger in India if you travel alone.

 Anjali mudra is the best way for greeting in India

 6. Head bobble means?

 Body language is a good way to express or convey information, especially traveling abroad.
 Shaking the head, known as "head bobble" in Indian English, is a common gesture, especially in the south of India.
 In most countries, nodding means “OK” or “Agree” and shaking means “Disagree”; In India, the head bobble is a common use of body language to express “Good”, “Ok” or “I know”, depending on different situation.

 7. Pay attention to your behavior in public places

 Whistling is considered to be ungracious behaviors in many countries, including India.
 Whistling to someone in India will be treated as a provocative act.
 If someone whistles to you, just ignore him, otherwise you could get into trouble.

 In addition, being a conservative and traditional country, some intimate gestures, such as cuddling or kissing, are considered inappropriate behavior in public places, especially in front of older generations.

 8. Watch out for hawkers

-Are you planning to travel in India?
+Are you planning to travel to India?
 Please click on the links in the article or contact us to tailor-make a tour that suits your need.
-If there are questions, let me know at .
+If there are any questions, let me know at .